BasharAlwarad/Software_Engineering_course/21_method_parameters/README.md

   PrintNumbers(1, 2, 3, 4);
   ```

+  ### Quick contract (for lesson planning)

+  - Inputs: method name, parameter list (types + names), call site arguments
+  - Outputs: method return value (or void), potential mutated variables via ref/out
+  - Error modes: wrong number/types of args, null reference for reference types, uninitialized out variables

+  ### Simple classroom talking points

+  - Show declaration vs call: signature describes what a method expects; call provides concrete values.
+  - Emphasize intent keywords: ref/out/in — and that they must appear in both declaration and call.
+  - Optional and named arguments change the call site readability but do not alter memory semantics.

 - **In parameters**: Use `in` to pass a parameter by reference, but as read-only.

-  - _Why/When_: Use for performance (avoid copying large structs) but don't want the method to modify the value.
+  - Use for performance (avoid copying large structs) but don't want the method to modify the value.

   ```csharp
   void PrintIn(in int x) { Console.WriteLine(x); /* x = 5; // Error */ }